-Our team works in partnership with neurologists, sleep physicians, physical therapists, respiratory therapists, thoracic surgeons, and nutritionists to provide the most comprehensive medical care for our patients.
+Our team works in partnership with neurologists, the mitochondrial medicine group, Genomics institute, sleep physicians, physical therapists, respiratory therapists, and thoracic surgeons, to provide the most comprehensive medical care for our patients.
 Our team monitors patients’ symptoms and provides therapeutic interventions, when needed, including cough assistance methods, ventilatory assistance and tracheostomy.

 Services and Treatments